Day & Night in Lamai - Koh Samui Guides

 • Walk-ins fine off-peak; book ahead for weekend DJ nights

-House of Suzy - beach bar on Koh Samui
+House of Suzy - bars pubs_clubs on Koh Samui

 4.9(119)